 Is there a bar?

-Yes, there is a bar and it closes when the last guest has gone to bed.
+Yes, there is a bar and it closes at varying times, depending on the clientele.
 Many of our guests have an aperitif before going out to dine in the evening and return to have another one or two before retiring for the night.